tronikos/androidtvremote2/README.md

 # androidtvremote2

 A Python library for interacting with Android TV using the Android TV Remote protocol v2.
-This is the same protocol the Google TV app is using.
+This is the same protocol the Google TV mobile app is using.
 It doesn't require ADB or enabling developer tools on the Android TV device.
+It only requires the [Android TV Remote Service](https://play.google.com/store/apps/details?id=com.google.android.tv.remote.service) that comes pre-installed on most Android TV devices.

 For a list of the most common commands you can send to the Android TV see: [TvKeys](https://github.com/tronikos/androidtvremote2/blob/main/TvKeys.txt).
 For a full list see [here](https://github.com/tronikos/androidtvremote2/blob/main/src/androidtvremote2/remotemessage.proto#L90).